 Working With Trial

 I had a small heart attack at my first firewalk.
 Even after hours of chanting and talking and thinking about what was to come next, I wasn’t ready for the fire.
-After carefully making my way over a pointy but cool walkway of innocuous rocks in bare feet, the 7 foot raging fire met me like a dancing threat.
-It whispered, I dare you.
-And something very small and very young within me answered, no way.
+After carefully making my way over a pointy but cool walkway of innocuous rocks in bare feet, the 7-foot raging fire met me like a dancing threat.
+It whispered I dare you.
+And something tiny and very young within me answered, no way.

 “I dare you.”

-In order to have this conversation there needs to be space.
+To have this conversation, there needs to be space.

 Trial as the Teacher